esl/erlang_ale/README.md

     git clone https://github.com/esl/erlang_ale.git

     Steps for rebar3 build tool:
-    	rebar3 compile
+       make compile
-    	rebar3 shell
+       ./rebar3 shell

     Steps for erlang.mk build tool:
-    	make
+       make -f erlang.mk app
-    	make shell
+       make -f erlang.mk shell

 If you're cross-compiling, you'll need to setup your environment so that the right C compiler is called.
-See the `Makefile` for the variables that will need to be overridden.
+See the `erlang.mk` for the variables that will need to be overridden.

 # Documentation